1

 • Thousands of very smart researchers

-• Zero diseases eradicated
+• Few major diseases eradicated

 Meanwhile, smallpox was eradicated through: